GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 configurations that provide many relay options.

-The gateway MAY introduce a bias in the non-deterministic choice according to network topology or timing information obtained out of band or from a historical record.
-The collection of this information is out of scope for this document, but a gateway in possession of such information MAY use it to prefer topologically closer relays.
+The gateway MAY introduce a bias in the non-deterministic choice according to information obtained out of band or from a historical record about network topology, timing information, or the response to a probing mechanism, that indicates some expected benefits from selecting some relays in preference to others.
+Details about the structure and collection of this information are out of scope for this document, but a gateway in possession of such information MAY use it to prefer topologically closer relays.

 Note also that certain relay addresses may be excluded from consideration by the hold-down timers described in {{trafficabsent}} or {{loaded}}.
 These